utah-intro-nlp/utah-intro-nlp.github.io/index.md

 1. There are a ton of Python resources for people with some programming experience.
 Check them out [here](https://wiki.python.org/moin/BeginnersGuide/Programmers).
 My colleagues suggest these: [1](https://www.learnpython.org/), [2](https://diveintopython3.net/), [3](https://snakify.org/en/), and [4](https://runestone.academy/ns/books/published/thinkcspy/index.html?mode=browsing).

 2. Math and machine learning basics are nicely covered in the first part of the [Deep Learning book](https://www.deeplearningbook.org/).
-Obviously, you can use the same book to familiarize yourself with deep learning, especially with the contents of Chapter 6 and Chapter 8 that are a must for this course.
+Obviously, you can use the same book to familiarize yourself with deep learning.

 3. [Deep Learning with PyTorch: A 60 Minute Blitz](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html) (highly recommended)

 4. [Practical Deep Learning for Coders by Fast.ai](https://course.fast.ai/) (3: Neural net foundations; 5: From-scratch model, 13: Backpropagation & MLP, 14: Backpropagation)

 5. [Getting started with NLP for absolute beginners](https://www.kaggle.com/code/jhoward/getting-started-with-nlp-for-absolute-beginners) is good to familiarize yourself a bit with NLP.
-During the semester we will use [huggingface](https://huggingface.co/course)
+During the semester we will use [huggingface](https://huggingface.co/course).

 </details>
 <br/>